 Forensic Science is a laboratory-based course designed to introduce students to the scientific methods of collecting and analyzing evidence in order to solve crimes.
 Content will include procedures in processing a crime scene, how to properly collect & handle evidence, analyzing evidence, and how various types of physical evidence are used in forensic investigations.
-Forensic Science will utilize frequent hands on investigations, building upon scientific process skills and collaboration.
+Forensic Science will utilize frequent hands-on investigations, building upon scientific process skills and collaboration.
 Written and oral communication skills are also developed through lab reports, case studies, and a final research project.
 This course is meant for the motivated and mature student interested in pursuing further studies in science and/or a career in criminal justice.

-Genetics

-Grades 10, 11, 12

-2 1⁄2 Credits
+Genetics Grades 10, 11, 12 2 1⁄2 Credits PREREQUISITE: BIOLOGY (OFFERED IN THE SPRING)

-PREREQUISITE: BIOLOGY

-(OFFERED IN ODD NUMBERED YEARS, i.e. SY 2023-2024)